 In PPARB Application No. 136 of 2020, Chania Cleaners Limited v.
-The Accounting Officer, National Social Security Fund & Another (hereinafter referred to as the "Chania Cleaners Ltd Case"), the Board considered the meaning of "tender evaluation" provided in the Third Schedule of Regulations 2020 and held as follows: -
+The Accounting Officer, National Social Security Fund & Another (hereinafter referred to as the "Chania Cleaners Ltd Case"), the Board considered the meaning of "tender evaluation" provided in the Third Schedule of the Public Procurement and Asset Disposal Regulations 2020 (hereinafter referred to as "Regulations 2020") and held as follows: -